Linear Regression With NumPy: House Price Prediction

 2.1 Loading the Data

 Let’s load the dataset using Pandas.
+The dataset is divided into train and test sets.
 Assuming you’ve already downloaded the dataset as a CSV file, here’s how to get it into a DataFrame (a table-like structure in Pandas):

 Python